-Day One.
-We journey to Holyhead for our ferry crossing to Dublin.
-After disembarking, we continue to Bray and check into the Royal Hotel & Leisure Centre in the heart of town for our two night stay.
+Day one.
+Join the coach at your local pickup point, meet your host, then sit back and relax as we journey to Cairnryan for our ferry crossing to Belfast.
+After disembarking, we journey to Carrickfergus and check into the Chimney Corner Hotel for our two nights stay.

-Day Eight.
-After breakfast, we begin our journey home.
+Day Seven.
+After breakfast we head for our ferry home.